A 21st Century Curriculum - Widening Horizons!

 The school makes provision for a daily act of collective worship and we have regular visitors into school to help.
 RE is taught in every year group and, although it is no longer a specific national curriculum subject, we still provide personal, social and health education (PSHE).

-Click on the link below to find out more about the foundation subjects taught.
-More detailed information about what is being taught in each term can be found on the class pages of this website.
+Click on the link below to find out more about our exciting new curriculum which is in development.
+More detailed information about what is being taught in each term can be found on the "Year Groups" pages (under the Learning Zone tab) of this website.
 Further information on Maths and English can also be found on this website on the pages dedicated to these subjects under 'The Learning Zone'.